AI-Assisted Development

 The short version, today:

-llms-full.txt(or its URL) into your chat so the AI has the entire API surface in one fetch. - At minimum: drop the
+llms-full.txt(or its URL) so the AI has the entire API surface in one fetch. - At minimum: drop the

 CLAUDE.mdtemplate into your project root so the AI knows the path conventions.